linrz/vuepress-theme-cute/README.md

-# vuepress-theme-plain
+# vuepress-theme-cute
-> A cute for vuepress.
+> A cute theme for vuepress.

 ## Usage
 ```shell